readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-05-appendix-b-stm-for-pregnancy-assistance.md

 Unfortunately, a pregnancy resulting in a miscarriage is sometimes a fact of life.
 It's never an easy situation to encounter, especially when that pregnancy is wanted.
 Although I so hope that anyone reading this book never suffers through such an event, it is good to understand the warning signs.
 If a pregnancy has been confirmed (or indirectly confirmed by 18 days of an elevated post-ovulatory BBT) and BBT begins to fall after that point, it may be an indication of an impending miscarriage [<a class="text-link" href="/the-cycle/notes/#note63">63</a>].
 See the sample chart on the next page.

-{% include image.html url="/img/book/fertility-awareness-basal-body-temperature-chart-miscarriage.jpg" description="After a confirmed pregnancy on cycle day 25 using a pregnancy test, this woman's BBT begins to fall significantly starting on cycle day 31.
-She, unfortunately, experiences a miscarriage after 20 days of a high BBT and a confirmed pregnancy." %}
+{% include image.html url="/img/book/sympto-thermal-fertility-awareness-method-basal-body-temperature-miscarriage-chart.jpg" description="After 18 days of a sustained temperature rise, this woman's BBT begins to fall significantly starting on cycle day 31.
+She, unfortunately, experiences an early-stage miscarriage after a confirmed pregnancy." %}

 I would also recommend reading through <a class="text-link" href="/the-cycle/appendix-c-the-sympto-thermal-method-for-reproductive-health">Appendix C</a> for information on reproductive disorders that can lead to difficulty achieving a pregnancy or carrying a pregnancy to term.